blookot/elastic-gdpr-scanner/README.md

 # elastic-gdpr-scanner

-Scan Elasticsearch instances to check for GDPR compliance **Disclamer: Vincent Maury or Elastic cannot be held responsible for the use of this script!
+Scan Elasticsearch instances to check for GDPR compliance.

+**Disclamer: Vincent Maury or Elastic cannot be held responsible for the use of this script!
 Use it at your own risk**

 ## Getting Started